What is BI?

 - Instantly assess ROI with out-of-the-box dashboard, financial reporting, sales and operation management templates.

 - Get detailed, real-time intelligence through multi-dimensional data analysis and dynamic charts showing Key Performance Indicators

 What IT skills do I need?

 Once implemented by your software provider, basic computing skills like MS excel and general concepts of financial reporting will be sufficient.
-Sometimes a bit of SQL queries are required to customize your BI reports.
+Sometimes a few SQL queries are required to customize your BI reports.

 Who is using it?

 Favoured in marketing, retail and financial sectors for understanding customers better, BI is spreading across all markets.
 BT uses BI to review customer use of its price plans, creating price plans to suit needs and ensuring that customers choose the optimum price plan.
 Online retail portal Kelkoo uses BI to track the experience of visitors to its site, enabling it to ensure the visit is as smooth as possible and that customers see the products and offers that are most relevant to them.